-To make this workshop truly special, you will not only receive expert one-on-one photographic tuition from a professional African wildlife photographer but you will also receive a signed copy of his book ‘Phototips – Getting it right in camera‘.
-Even more exciting is that Londolozi has a photography studio and you will be taught how to edit photographs for print as this is an art form in and of itself.
+Londolozi has a photography studio and you will be taught how to edit photographs for print as this is an art form in and of itself.
 You will then print a canvas photograph from one of your own images taken on the workshop, which you will take home as a gift, all included in the cost.

-14 – 19 Feb FULLY BOOKED!
+2020: 14 – 19 Feb FULLY BOOKED!

-14 – 19 March – only 3 spaces available
+2021: 14 – 19 March Space for only 3 available

-11 – 16 March – only 3 spaces available
+2022: 11 – 16 March Space for only 3 available

-10 – 15 March – only 3 spaces available
+2023: 10 – 15 March Space for only 3 available

-2020 tour price: ZAR215,995 per person.
 Price is fixed in South African Rand (ZAR), exchange rate fluctuations apply.
 Visit Oanda for estimated exchange rates.

 There is no single supplement charge.
 Cost includes all accommodation; meals; laundry; drinks (excluding premium brands and selected wines); park fees; internal flights; meet and greet service with transfers; private safari drives with exclusive vehicle use; photographic tuition and the guiding services of professional and African wildlife photographer Greg du Toit.

 Not included in the cost are visas; purchases of a personal nature; staff gratuities; personal travel and medical insurance; your international flights.